mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/mobile-apps.md

 <video controls src="attachments/MA_TestingMobile.mp4">VIDEO</video>

-When testing locally, your app is automatically reloaded within seconds after you make a change and click **Run** in the Desktop Modeler.
+When testing locally, your app is automatically reloaded within seconds after you make a change and click **Run** in Mendix Studio Pro.

 ## 6 How Can I Share My Mobile App? {#mxapp-share}